Photo by Lisa Abitbol

 In her role as CG president, as when she was Ethos president last year, one of her biggest goals is to be accessible and approachable.
 “I love connecting people to things that they need, or people to people whom they don’t even know that they need to meet, or could benefit from meeting.
 I love being that middle person, and that’s ultimately what College Government is,” she says.

 Moise’s term as president is a historic one.
 She learned she’d won the election the very same day in March the College announced that in-person classes were ending due to the pandemic.
 She and other members of the CG cabinet worked through the summer, serving on committees helping the College plan for the fall.
-One of the first things her cabinet did last spring was to work together to make a statement in support of Wellesley’s Black students, which included a letter from the Harambee House President’s Council, and send it to the entire student body.
+One of the first things her cabinet did last spring, as protests erupted around the country after police killed George Floyd, was to work together to make a statement in support of Wellesley’s Black students, which included a letter from the Harambee House President’s Council, and send it to the entire student body.
 Working on the statement was a “really real way to start as a cabinet, to start our work at Wellesley together,” she says.

 This academic year, which Moise is spending on campus in Shafer, “I think [students are] looking for comfort,” she says.
 “And if I can be a source of comfort and a sense of stability … and can help someone find their own peace, or make their Wellesley experience more of what they were looking for, that’s, I think, an incredible thing, and I would be so fulfilled.”